fabianrios/gatsbycitapress/content/books/meditaciones/index.md

 ---
-title: Meditacion on the songs of songs
 publication: 2023-05-01T22:12:03.284Z
 release: 2019-05-01T22:12:03.284Z
+templateKey: book-page
 author: Harriet Jacobs
-isbn: "1231232131232112"
-post_image: cover-st-teresa-eng.jpg
-square_image: thumbnail-meditaciones-eng.png
 download: The_Old_Maid_v3.pdf
-download_ebook: The_Old_Maid_v3.epub
 language_link: incidents-in-the-life-of-a-slave-girl
 genre:
+  - nonfiction
-  - short-stories
+  - essay
-time_period:
-  - modernist
+  - manifesto
 theme:
-  - first-person-narrator
+  - religion
   - sex-romance
 lang: es
-description: >-
-  Santa Teresa’s trajectory of personal survival is as miraculous as the survival of her Meditations.
-Despite almost disappearing into flames ignited by the zealous orthodoxy of some confessor, this text reaches us today, after four and a half centuries of vicissitudes.
-And what better way to celebrate its continued existence than through this digital edition, available from anywhere in the world to any reader with access to a device with the internet?
-Watch our video launch with Ana María Carvajal and Catalina Vásquez!
 foreword: >-
-  Foreword: Ana María Carvajal, PhD. studies the works of Early Modern mystic women, particularly those of Teresa of Ávila
+  Foreword: Ana María Carvajal, PhD. studies the works of Early Modern mystic women, particularly those of Teresa of Ávila.

   Cover: Catalina Vásquez - Colombian illustrator
 date: 2012-05-01T22:12:03.284Z
-templateKey: book-page
+title: Meditacion on the songs of songs
+isbn: "1231232131232112"
+post_image: cover-st-teresa-eng.jpg
+square_image: thumbnail-meditaciones-eng.png
+download_ebook: The_Old_Maid_v3.epub
+time_period:
+  - early-modern
+description: >-
+  "Santa Teresa’s trajectory of personal survival is as miraculous as the survival of her Meditations.
+Despite almost disappearing into flames ignited by the zealous orthodoxy of some confessor, this text reaches us today, after four and a half centuries of vicissitudes.
+And what better way to celebrate its continued existence than through this digital edition, available from anywhere in the world to any reader with access to a device with the internet?" - Ana María Carvajal

+  Watch <a href='https://youtu.be/AYd_gXzeqM0'> our behind-the-scenes exploration </a> with Ana María Carvajal and Catalina Vásquez!
 ---

 ## Meditations on the Song of Songs - Santa Teresa de Jesús